TheFlyingPiano99/WaveFunctionSimPython/README.md

 The simulator uses a configuration file located under `<project folder>/config/` This file uses the Tom's Obvious Minimal Language.
 If you want to learn about TOML, browse https://toml.io/en/.
-Read the provided configuration file to find out the options.
+Read the provided configuration files in `config` and under `archive` to discover the available options.

 ### Running the simulation
 If you start the application, it will check the content of the `<project folder>/cache/` folder.